 - No file size limitations (within your plan allowance)

-Because eBooks have a small file size, Downloadable Digital Assets is uniquely suited for its use.
+Because eBooks have a small file size, DDA is uniquely suited for its use.
 For most sellers, you won’t have to pay until you make some real money.
 The app also has some protection features on the paid plans:

 - PDF Stamping